-Students are invited to be part of the St. Joseph Scholars program if they score in the 95th percentile or higher on the HSPT.
+Students are invited to be part of the St. Joseph Scholars program based on grade school records and performance.
 As students in this program, they are expected to pursue a rigorous course schedule each year, maintain excellent grades, and provide service to the McNicholas community and beyond.
 They will meet throughout each year with the SJS Moderators, who will help to provide support and encouragement to the students.

 St. Joseph Scholars must maintain a minimum 92.5 weighted GPA.